umgc/spring2023/virotour_local/README.md

 ### Create Virtual Environment

 ```
-# Change to this directory
+# Create and then change to this directory
 cd flask

 # Create virtual environment called 'venv'